hackoregon/data-science-pet-containers/README.md

 simply clones a Git repository and uses the command `docker-compose up` to bring up the services.

+The stack that you will use to build and run the Docker images is comprised of the following:

+- Windows 10 Pro
+- Hyper-V Virtualization
+- Windows Subsystem for Linux
+- Ubuntu image for WSL

+After you have installed these you should be able build and run the Docker images inside of your Ubuntu virtual machine that runs on Hyper-V and Windows Subsystem for Linux.
+On a Windows 10 Pro machine, you must ensure that the Hyper-V and Windows Subsystem for Linux features are enabled first.
+See [win10pro-wsl-ubuntu-tools instructions](win10pro-wsl-ubuntu-tools/README.md) for detailed instructions on how to install and configure this stack.

 Why do it this way?

 -   Provide a standardized common working environment for data